freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/nesting-for-loops.english.md

 ## Description
 <section id='description'>
-If you have a multi-dimensional array, you can use the same logic as the prior waypoint to loop through both the array and any sub-arrays.
+If you have a multi-dimensional array, you can use the same logic as the prior way point to loop through both the array and any sub-arrays.
 Here is an example:

 ```js
 var arr = [